srilayaenter/SrilayaEnterprises/docs/prd.md

 **Edit Purchase Order**
 - Pre-filled form with existing order data
 - All fields editable except Purchase Order ID
-- Can add or remove products\n- Can update quantities and prices
+- Can add or remove products
+- Can update quantities and prices
 - Update button saves changes
 - **Note:** Orders with status Confirmed, Partially Received, or Fully Received have limited editing (only notes and expected delivery date can be modified)

-**Mark Products as Received**
+**Mark Products as Received (Enhanced with Automatic Stock Update)**
 - **Receive Products Dialog:**
   + Product list with checkboxes for selection
   + Quantity Received input field for each product (defaults to ordered quantity)
   + Actual Received Date (calendar picker, defaults to current date)
-  + Quality Check Status (dropdown: Approved/Rejected/Partial Approval)\n  + Received By (auto-filled with logged-in admin name)
+  + Quality Check Status (dropdown: Approved/Rejected/Partial Approval)
+  + Received By (auto-filled with logged-in admin name)
   + Notes (optional, for recording any discrepancies or issues)
 - **Partial Receipt Handling:**
   + If received quantity is less than ordered quantity, order status changes to Partially Received